 Līgatne is a peaceful, historic town that sits within Gauja National Park.
 The drive to Līgante from Riga draws you into pristine farmers fields, cut by small gravel roads flanked by grand, aged trees.

 Notably, it’s an outdoor enthusiast’s space not far from the city where you can get lost within the pathways that mark out the Ligatne Walking Trails.
 Or find yourself in pockets of dense forest and resting beside peaceful water spots.

 The Ligatne Nature Trails are not an arduous trek, but a light hiking trail around 4km long that take up to two hours, depending on your speed as well as how much you stop to observe the animals and lose yourself in the forest arches, which you might have to yourself.
 The Trail in Lignates follows the walls of red-washed sandstone cliffs to elevated viewpoints.

 Nature may still dominate the former paper mill village and run a trailed loop around it, but some of the former buildings still stand.
-Others, like the Hotel Zeit, are repurposing old factories into accommodation space and healthy eateries using locally sourced produce.
+Others, like the Hotel Zeit, are repurposing old factories into accommodation space and healthy restaurants and cafes using locally sourced produce.

 On the historical walking trail of the village – worth saving at least half a day for – you are likely to stumble upon the legendary Ligatne Caves, whose carvings and corridors are the living tales of the village.

 The Ligatne Basement Cellar Caves and rock highlights such as Lustūzis and Anfabrika cliff are protected sites with national importance.
 The 300 cellar caves were created by those working at the Paper Mill who dug them out of the sandstone cliffs and the stand today as a testament to the village industry history and where you can go and sample local rhubarb wine.